 We are frugal enough that we can live off Brandon’s income and all that will be cherry on top of the cake.
 That will be the money that will get us officially to early retirement.

-I am also still figuring out socially responsible investing.
-I had a call with an investment firm that participates in that this week and I will share what I learned in a later post.
+I am also still figuring out socially responsible investing; it’s a constant journey.
+I had a call with an investment firm that participates in ethical investing this week and I will share what I learned in a later post.

-Just remember I am not an expert, I am sharing all of this to show the world that you don’t have to be an expert to put some skin in the game.
+Just remember I am not an expert – but I am sharing all of this to show the world that you don’t have to be an expert to put some skin in the game.
 I am also sharing all of this to break down the taboo culture we have around sharing numbers when it comes to money.

-Do research on your own just like I did and invest at your own risk.
+Investing doesn’t have to be this big unknown.
+Start small if you need to.
+Do some research like I did and invest at your own risk.